SECURITIES AND EXCHANGE COMMISSION

 Our Bylaws do not require that our stockholders ratify the appointment of MaloneBailey LLP as our independent registered public accounting firm.
 However, we are submitting the proposal for ratification as a matter of good corporate governance.
 If our stockholders do not ratify the appointment, the Audit Committee will reconsider whether or not to retain MaloneBailey LLP.
 Even if the appointment is ratified, the Audit Committee, at its discretion, may change the appointment at any time during the year if the Audit Committee determines that such a change would be in the best interests of the Company and its stockholders.

-The affirmative vote of the holders of a majority of the votes cast at the Meeting is required for the approval of Proposal No. 2.
+The affirmative vote of the holders of a majority of the votes cast at the Meeting is required to approve Proposal No. 2.

 THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT STOCKHOLDERS VOTE “FOR” PROPOSAL NO. 2, THE RATIFICATION OF THE APPOINTMENT OF THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM.